Cannabis Facility Construction — Nationwide

 Cannabis construction costs are heavily influenced by facility type and the intensity of environmental control required.
 Indoor cultivation ranges from $250–$600/SF, driven primarily by HVAC and electrical infrastructure.
 Greenhouses run $150–$400/SF.
 Extraction labs range from $300–$700/SF, with C1D1 hydrocarbon rooms at the high end.
 Dispensaries cost $150–$450/SF.

-The single largest cost driver in cultivation is HVAC — typically 25%–40% of total construction cost — because indoor grows generate enormous heat loads from lighting (LED at 50W/SF = ~170 BTU/SF/hr) and require precise temperature and humidity control.
+The single largest cost driver in cultivation is HVAC — typically 25%–40% of total construction cost.
 Electrical infrastructure is the second largest driver, with cultivation facilities requiring 800A–4000A service panels.
-MEP engineering for cannabis requires specialized expertise that TCG provides through our integrated design-build model.

 Explore TCG’s Full Construction Platform